rust-lang/reference/src/inline-assembly.md

 An options-spec provided in the *asm block* places constraints on the *asm block*.

 r[asm.options.att_syntax]
-The `att_syntax` option may be specfied on the x86 and x86_64 target.
+The `att_syntax` option may be specified on the x86 and x86_64 target.
 The program shall not specify the `att_syntax` option on any other target.

 > [!TARGET-SPECIFIC]
 > The `att_syntax` option modifies the syntax used to parse the *expanded asm-string* as though the `.att_syntax prefix` directive was issued before parsing the *expanded asm-string*, and modifies the expansion of register operands to include a `%` prefix.